jeremysutherland/jeremysutherland.github.io/pages/research.md

 </body>
 </html>

-I am interested in the genetic relationships between hosts and their associated microbiomes across different environments.
+I am interested in how the genetic relationships between hosts and their associated microbiomes change across different environments.
 ----------------------------------------------------------

 I investigate topics related to: